← Back to blog

 • No camera or display

 Verdict: Best value and most versatile.
-The only AI wearable that lets you bring your own API keys and doesn't lock you into a subscription.
+The only AI wearable with multi-model support and an open plugin system.

 Humane AI Pin